-The Sony a6000 has fast become one of our favorite cameras of all time.
-With its blisteringly fast autofocus, killer image processing, and a remarkably versatile lens system, it’s perhaps the best hybrid camera out there for the money.
+Welcome to our guide on the Sony a6000, a camera that has quickly become one of our all-time favorites.
+With its lightning-fast autofocus, impressive image processing, and a versatile lens system, it’s undoubtedly one of the best hybrid cameras on the market, offering incredible value for money.

 Before we dive into our specific recommendations, it’s worth exploring what makes a lens compatible with the a6000.
 The a6000 uses Sony’s E-mount for its interchangeable lens system.
 There are currently around 40 different e-mount lenses available that will perform beautifully with your camera.